lskatz/fasten/README.md

 ## General usage

 All scripts accept the parameters, read uncompressed fastq format from stdin, and print uncompressed fastq format to stdout.
-All paired end fastq files must be in interleaved format, and they are written in [interleaved format](./docs/file-formats.md), except when deshuffling with `fasten_joey`.
+All paired end fastq files must be in interleaved format, and they are written in [interleaved format](./docs/file-formats.md), except when deshuffling with `fasten_shuffle`.

 * `--help`
 * `--numcpus` Not all scripts will take advantage of numcpus.